stripe/stripe-node/README.md

 import Stripe from 'https://esm.sh/stripe?target=deno';
 ```

-Please see https://github.com/stripe-samples/stripe-node-deno-samples for more detailed examples and instructions on how to use stripe-node with Deno.
+Please see https://github.com/stripe-samples/stripe-node-deno-samples for more detailed examples and instructions on how to use stripe-node in Deno.

 ## Configuration